Child abuse: Emotional

 Physical and emotional abuse have comparable effects on a child's emotional state and have been linked to childhood depression, low self-compassion, and negative automatic thoughts.
 Some research suggests that high stress levels from child abuse may cause structural and functional changes within the brain, and therefore cause emotional and social disruptions.
 Abused children can grow up experiencing insecurities, low self-esteem, and lack of development.
 Many abused children experience ongoing difficulties with trust, social withdrawal, trouble in school, and forming relationships.

 Babies and other young children can be affected differently by abuse than their older counterparts.
 Babies and pre-school children who are being emotionally abused or neglected may be overly affectionate towards strangers or people they have not known for very long.
 They can lack confidence or become anxious, appear to not have a close relationship with their parent, exhibit aggressive behavior or act nasty towards other children and animals.
 Older children may use foul language or act in a markedly different way to other children at the same age, struggle to control strong emotions, seem isolated from their parents, lack social skills or have few, if any, friends.

 Children can also experience reactive attachment disorder (RAD).
 RAD is defined as markedly disturbed and developmentally inappropriate social relatedness, that usually begins before the age of 5 years.
 RAD can present as a persistent failure to start or respond in a developmentally appropriate fashion to most social situations.
 The long-term impact of emotional abuse has not been studied widely, but recent studies have begun to document its long-term consequences.
 Emotional abuse has been linked to increased depression, anxiety, and difficulties in interpersonal relationships (Spertus, Wong, Halligan, & Seremetis, 2003).
 Victims of child abuse and neglect are more likely to commit crimes as juveniles and adults.

 Domestic violence also takes its toll on children; although the child is not the one being abused, the child witnessing the domestic violence is greatly influenced as well.
-Research studies conducted such as the "Longitudinal Study on the Effects of Child Abuse and Children's Exposure to Domestic Violence", show that 36.8% of children engage in felony assault compared to the 47.5% of abused/assaulted children.
+Research studies conducted, such as the "Longitudinal Study on the Effects of Child Abuse and Children's Exposure to Domestic Violence", show that 36.8% of children engage in felony assault compared to the 47.5% of abused or assaulted children.
 Research has shown that children exposed to domestic violence increases the chances of experiencing behavioral and emotional problems (depression, irritability, anxiety, academic problems, and problems in language development).